glucauze/sd-webui-faceswaplab/docs/index.markdown

 In short:

-+ **Ethical Consideration:** This extension should not be forked to create a public, easy way to circumvent NSFW filtering.
++ **Ethical Guideline:** This extension should not be forked to create a public, easy way to circumvent NSFW filtering.
 + **License:** This software is distributed under the terms of the GNU Affero General Public License (AGPL), version 3 or later.
 + **Model License:** This software uses InsightFace's pre-trained models, which are available for non-commercial research purposes only.

-### Ethical Perspective
+### Ethical Guideline

 This extension is **not intended to facilitate the creation of not safe for work (NSFW) or non-consensual deepfake content**.
 Its purpose is to bring consistency to image creation, making it easier to repair existing images, or bring characters back to life.